lamw/ghettoVCB/README.md

 History of modifications:
 ===

+- 17.10.14  Fixed errors with optional pause: do not pause after last vmdk of vm.
+Added more debug messages.

 - 16.10.14  Fixed message "Succesfully removed lock directory" of debug mode.
 In case backup of any vmdk's of vm fails, make backup of vm fail too: do not compress faulty backup if compress is enabled (ENABLE_COMPRESSION), instead delete this faulty backup (in checkVMBackupRotation).
 Prev. is fix for symlink creation too because it has not been created in this case while backups were anyway rotated (RSYNC_LINK,SYMLINK_SRC).
 Changed location of compress and rsync blocks.
 Optional pause between backup of vmdk's (debug "file already exist" errors).

 - 01.10.14  Added VMKFSTOOLS_CMD_OPTIONS for VMKFSTOOLS_CMD command (f.ex VMKFSTOOLS_CMD_OPTIONS="-v 10")